SFE partners with district communities

 - Poultry: We are working with our producers and the Humane Society to address the welfare problems associated with the fast growth of broiler chickens and turkeys.
 SFE has committed to improving conditions for broiler chickens.
 The most critical issues are: welfare outcomes resulting from fast-growing breeds/strains of chickens, environments in the facilities that house chickens, the space allotted to each chicken (stocking density) in those facilities, and the manner in which chickens are processed.
 The standards for breed/strain, environment (including lighting, litter, and enrichments and stocking density set forth by Global Animal Partnership offer feasible solutions to those issues; and by 2024, we’ll ensure that our chicken supply is produced under those standards.
 We’ll also ensure that by 2024, all chickens in our supply system are processed in a manner that avoids live-dumping and live-shackling of birds, and instead utilizes a pre-shackle multi-step controlled-atmosphere processing system that’s widely hailed as more humane.
 We’ll demonstrate compliance with the above standards via GAP vendor auditing in coordination with the Humane Society of the United States.

 - Plant Based Initiative: SFE has rapidly set itself apart as the leader in K-12 Child Nutrition.
 While a number of food service providers have supported meat reduction efforts, SFE recognizes that we are the leader in improving environmental sustainability and student health.
 SFE will continue to serve meat, eggs, and dairy, and these products will be part of our nation’s diet now and into the future.
 At the same time, SFE will set ourselves apart by making, serving and educating about plant-based meals, an integral part of our core beliefs and values.
+We want to increase our plant-based offerings by 10% by the end of 2024.
 Our Fresh Local Harvest program is our responsible action to positively impact the environment, student health, animal welfare and our company’s core values.
 In an effort to increase our plant-based menu offerings, SFE has partnered with Humane Society of the United States to promote Plant Based Meals and Education.
-Lastly, our strategic partnerships with plant-based food vendors will provide additional plant-based menu items with Non-GMO protein sources.
-We actively search out collaboration with innovative companies that are aligned with our goals to provide increasingly higher %’s of Plant Based Products to our students.
+In addition, we actively seek out collaboration with innovative companies and culinary leaders that are aligned with our goals to provide increasingly higher percentages of plant-based options to our students.
+Finally, our strategic partnerships with plant-based food vendors will provide additional plant-based menu items with Non-GMO protein sources.
 We are very proud of the partnership we have with our students and act upon the guidance they provide to formulate our menus.

 - Policy Regarding Label Censorship Legislation: SFE understands that there are some policy initiatives underway that attempt to criminalize food companies for labeling plant-based foods using terms typically applied to animal proteins like veggie burger, almond milk, Beyond Meat, Impossible Burger and other common descriptors.
 These measures could also impact the emerging “clean meat” sector.
 SFE opposes, on principle, these types of label censorship regulations.
 We believe in a free and open marketplace and that fair competition is what makes the market work.
 These types of policies do not serve consumers and should not become law.